lokeshgavara1/AI-AUDIO-BOOK-GENERATOR/README.md

 🎧 AI Audio Book Generator
-Transform any text-based document into a professionally narrated audiobook using AI-powered text rewriting and text-to-speech (TTS) synthesis — all in one simple Streamlit web app.
+Transform text documents into narrated audiobooks using AI-powered rewriting and text-to-speech (TTS).
+Built with Python and Streamlit — no paid APIs required for basic use.

-🚀 Overview
+🧠 Overview
-The AI Audio Book Generator allows users to upload .pdf, .docx, or .txt files.
+AI Audio Book Generator is an intelligent web application that allows users to:
-It then automatically:

-Extracts text from the uploaded file.

-Uses an AI model to rewrite the content in a natural storytelling style.

-Converts the rewritten text into high-quality speech audio.
+Upload .pdf, .docx, or .txt files

+Automatically extract text

+Rewrite the content into a storytelling, audiobook-style narration using AI

+Convert it into natural-sounding audio

-Lets users preview or download the audiobook instantly.
+Download or preview the generated audiobook instantly

-This project integrates Natural Language Processing (NLP) and Speech AI to make reading more accessible and engaging — ideal for students, audiobook enthusiasts, and visually impaired users.
+This project demonstrates the integration of Natural Language Processing (NLP) and Speech Synthesis (TTS) to make reading more engaging and accessible.

-🧠 Key Features
+⚙️ Features
-📄 Upload multiple file formats: .pdf, .docx, .txt
+✅ Upload and process PDF, DOCX, or TXT files

-🪄 AI-powered text rewriting for natural narration
+✅ AI-powered rewriting for smooth narration

-🔊 Text-to-speech (TTS) conversion with realistic voice output

-💾 Downloadable .mp3 audiobook files
+✅ Natural Text-to-Speech audio generation

-⚡ Simple, interactive Streamlit interface
+✅ Streamlit interface for real-time interaction
+✅ MP3 file download support

-🌐 Works locally or deployable on Streamlit Cloud
+✅ 100% client-friendly — deployable on Streamlit Cloud (Free)

 🧩 Tech Stack
-Component	Technology
+Component	Technology Used
 Frontend / UI	Streamlit
-Backend	Python
+Backend Logic	Python
-AI Model	OpenAI GPT (for text rewriting) Text-to-Speech	gTTS / OpenAI TTS
+AI Text Rewriting	OpenAI GPT API
+Text-to-Speech (TTS)	gTTS / OpenAI TTS
 File Handling	PyPDF2, python-docx
-Environment	Streamlit Cloud / Localhost
+Deployment	Streamlit Cloud / Localhost

 📂 Project Structure
 php